 "It's important for these residents to understand that the move to services over the nbn™ access network is not automatic and it may take some planning and preparation."

 The announcement comes as a reminder for homes and businesses in areas that can currently connect to the nbn™ access network to speak with a phone and internet provider about moving over any affected landline, internet and alarm services prior to the decommissioning of the existing fixed line network.
 Once an area is declared 'ready to connect' to the nbn™ access network, residents and businesses generally have 18-months to choose a new nbn-powered plan and make the switch.*

 To date more than 3.5 million homes and businesses have activated services over the nbn™ access network and a further 2.75 million homes and businesses are ready to connect.

-Visit the nbn™ website to learn more about medical alarms or registering your information on the Medical Alarm Register or by calling 1800 227 300 from 9am - 5pm Monday to Friday.
+Learn more about medical alarms or about registering your information on the Medical Alarm Register by calling 1800 227 300 from 9am - 5pm Monday to Friday.

 NBN Co will announce more details about how people can apply to participate once we complete the trial and launch the full program in the second half of 2018.

 If you have a medical alarm, or care for someone who does, make sure you register it with nbn's Medical Alarm Register.

 Doing so helps nbn identify households where support may be needed to help minimise a break in service.